BravoTeam2018/Subscriber/README.md

 mvnw spring-boot:run

 ### Running the web app on your local machine
-1. navigate to project folder
+1. navigate to project folder subscriberUi
 2. npm install
 3. npm start